P endorsements for carrying passengers

 - present a satisfactory eyesight certificate issued by a New Zealand-registered optometrist (this certificate must not be more than 60 days old), or

 - present a satisfactory medical certificate issued by a New Zealand-registered medical practitioner (this certificate must be no more that 60 days old and must specifically cover eyesight), or

 - pass an eyesight screening check at a driver licensing agent.

 Note: The agents' eyesight screening machines eliminate the need for many drivers to be tested by an optometrist or medical practitioner.
-However, if you don't pass the screening check, then you must provide one of the certificates listed before your application can proceed.
+However, if you don’t pass the screening check then you must provide one of the certificates listed before your new licence can be issued.
 Some drivers choose to supply a certificate instead of taking a screening check.
-If you have vision in only one eye, you must present an eye certificate from a doctor or optometrist.
+If you have vision in only one eye you must present

 If you have booked a full licence test and can't make the appointment, please contact your driving licensing agent.